How Netflix Stays Nimble

 Consider how seriously it takes image testing.
 After conducting a number of studies, Netflix realized that images played a vital role in whether or not viewers clicked to learn more about a piece of content.

-Once it replaced the poorly performing content with the highly engaged piece of content, it achieved a 20 percent to 30 percent increase in viewing for certain titles.
+Once it replaced the poorly performing content with the highly engaging piece of content, it achieved a 20 percent to 30 percent increase in viewing for certain titles.

 Many companies are afraid to change or adapt a product that’s selling well.
 However, failure to improve a product is exactly how companies get behind.